Does My Loved One Need Addiction Treatment?

 - Group Therapy

+Interventions are intended to encourage the individual to enter formal addiction treatment.
 As addiction stems from a person’s psychological dependence on the drug’s effects, working through the underlying emotional issues that fuel addiction is essential to the recovery process.

 Associating With Drug Users